d-khan/assembly/memory_organization/Lecture.md

 This structure, with the appropriate operating mechanisms, allows the processor to have an access time that is determined primarily by level 1 of the hierarchy and yet have a memory as large as level *n*.
 Although the local disk is normally the bottom of the hierarchy, some systems use tape or a file server over a local area network as the next levels of the hierarchy.

+## Memory size

+A memory's size may be specified in various ways.

+- *4096x32*: Indicates the number of words, and the bits per word.
+- *131,072 bits*: Indicates the total number of bits.
+- *16,384 bytes*: Indicates the total number of bytes (a byte is 8 bits).
+- *16 KBytes (or 16 KB)*: Approximate number of bytes.
+The K is the metric kilo, for 1,000.
+Note: This method is common *but inaccurate*, because 16 Kbytes means 16,000 bytes rather than the actual 16,384 bytes.
+- *128 Kbits (or 128 Kb)*: Indicates the total number of bits.
+Again, this method is common *but inaccurate*.

+Memory sizes are commonly measured in MB (megabytes, or 1 million bytes)), GB (gigabytes, or 1 billion bytes), or TB (terabytes, or 1 trillion bytes).
+Ex: A 16 GB memory.
+The uppercase B means bytes (like GB), while lowercase b means bits (like Gb).

+Memory sizes are powers of 2, so metric prefixes like kilo, mega, and giga, which are powers of 10, are inaccurate.
+Alternative prefixes, known as **IEC prefixes**, exist like kibi ($2^{10}$ or 1024), mebi (2$^{20}$ or 1,048,576), gibi (2$^{30}$ or 1,073,741,824), and tebi (2$^{40}$ or 1,099,511,627,776).
+In kibi, the ki refers to the metric prefix kilo, and the bi to "binary".
+A kibi is abbreviated Ki, as in 1 KiB for 1 kibibyte.
+Likewise for other IEC prefixes.

+When metric prefixes are used, those prefixes are known to actually refer to the nearest power of 2, so a kilobyte is known to mean 1024 bytes (a kibibyte) and not 1000 bytes.

 ## Memory technologies

 There are four primary technologies used today in memory hierarchies.
 Main memory is implemented from DRAM (*dynamic random access memory*), while levels closer to the processor (caches) use SRAM (*static random access memory*).
 DRAM is less costly per bit than SRAM, although it is substantially slower.
 The price difference arises because DRAM uses significantly less area per bit of memory, and DRAMs thus have larger capacity for the same amount of silicon; the speed difference arises from several factors.
 The third technology is flash memory.
 This nonvolatile memory is the secondary memory in Personal Mobile Devices.
 The fourth technology, used to implement the largest and slowest level in the hierarchy in servers, is magnetic disk.
 The access time and price per bit vary widely among these technologies, as the table below shows, using typical values for 2020: